9th Australian National Family Law Conference–

 a divorce but she wanted this to be in Ireland because the former

-matrimonial home was there and she needed a property adjustment order.
+matrimonial home was there and she needed a property adjustment

-does not allow for a clean financial break on divorce.
+law there does not allow for a clean financial break on divorce.

 Forum disputes can be quite adversarial